surniaulula/wpsso/readme.txt

 **WPSSO uses your *existing content* for meta tags and Schema markup:**

-There's no need to manually enter meta tag descriptions, titles, image / video URLs, or configure any additional settings or values &mdash; although if you want to, you can customize just about anything and everything. ;-)
+There's no need to manually re-enter descriptions, titles, select image / video URLs, etc. &mdash; WPSSO reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about everything. ;-)

 **WPSSO creates *complete* and *accurate* meta tags and Schema markup:**